tmpim/osusig/README.md

 The generator itself is in `sig.php`.
 It accepts the following parameters:

 * `uname` - **required** The username of the user you want to generate a signature for
 * `colour` - The background and stroke colour of the signature.
-Valid values are any 6 digit hex value prepended by an escaped hashtag, or:
+Valid values are any 6 digit hex value prepended by `hex` or `%23`, or:

 	| Colour name | Hex colour |
 	| ----------- | ---------- |